munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code vm-interpret-c (1 after)

-We don't have the actual *compiler* yet in this chapter, but we can start laying out its structure.
-It lives in a new module:
+We won't build the actual *compiler* yet in this chapter, but we can start laying out its structure.
+It lives in a new module.

 ^code vm-include-compiler (1 before, 1 after)